I have a ‘motto’ stuck to the divider around my desk.

 PS The apples will be forwarded as soon as I can possibly send – perhaps it may be a fortnight.
 I wish you a prosperous voyage and God bless you and your undertakings.

 Your uncle has hired a farm for your cousin Daniel of upward three hundred acres, in the parish of Bracon Ash and has taken possession I believe of about 130 acres, the remainder will be taken at Michelmas next, the whole under Mr Benney

-I don't believe for a second that Thomas would have written the letter thinking that 200 years later it would be read and digested by his brother's descendants.
-Letters and diaries are a truly magnificent resource because they can add so much colour to your family trees.
-Through letters you can try to get to know people who are long gone; share a joke, feel an emotion and get a greater understanding of the social graces and economies of times past.
+I don’t believe for a second that Thomas would have written the letter thinking that 200 years later it would be read and digested by his brother’s descendants.
+Letters and diaries are a truly magnificent resource because they can add so much colour to a family tree.
+Through letters you can get to know people who are long gone; share a joke, feel an emotion and get a greater understanding of the social graces and economies of times past.

 Today, another line of my family still raises bullocks and grows corn – this year they are facing issues with the lack of rain, an age old problem for farmers.
 Thomas’ home is still lived in (though not by any relation), and the village is still a small one on the Norfolk/Suffolk border.
-We live in a fast changing world, but not everything is so very different – sons are still funded by their fathers, and many of those dads are still giving sensible advice (although perhaps not always so eloquently!)
+We live in a fast changing world, but not everything is so very different – sons are still funded by their fathers (to varying extents, anyway), and many of those dads are still giving sensible advice to their offspring (although perhaps not always so eloquently!)

 With any luck, if I eventually have children of my own, Thomas’ thoughts can be passed down for many generations to come…..I can’t see his advice becoming irrelevant any time soon.